mgeorge67701/mgeorge67701/README.md

 ### 🔧 Workflow Features
 The enhanced metrics workflow (`/.github/workflows/metrics-base.yml`) includes:
 - Analysis of up to 200 repositories at once
 - Support for owner, collaborator, and organization repositories
-- Comprehensive plugin suite for detailed insights
+- **Comprehensive commit tracking** from all affiliated repositories
+- **Extended time periods** (365 days) for accurate historical data
+- **No repository exclusions** to ensure complete commit counting
 - Automatic daily updates at midnight UTC
 - Manual trigger capability for instant updates